-With implementation of the Professional Provider Agreement, Colorado Access has a tool to survey primary care and behavioral health providers for their readiness to render services to Health First Colorado enrollees with physical and mental disabilities.
+With implementation of the Professional Provider Agreement4, Colorado Access has a tool to survey each of our primary care and behavioral health providers for their readiness to render services to Medicaid enrollees with physical and mental disabilities.
 Compliance with the Americans with Disabilities Act (ADA) is a section noted, specifically, in the PPA and every COA provider will be required to complete it.
-Information gathered via the PPA is loaded into COA's credentialing system, sorted, and reported upon, on a regular basis.
-These reports are used to focus outreach and training by COA Practice Transformation and Provider Relations teams and to analyze where gaps may exist.
+Information gathered via the PPA is loaded into our credentialing system, sorted, and reported upon, on a regular basis.
+These reports will be used to focus outreach and training by our Practice Transformation and Provider Relations teams and to analyze where gaps may exist.